Consistency of Higgsplosion in Localizable QFT: Strictly localizable fields and the self-consistency of Higgsplosion

-The fall off of the propagator at large $p^2$ is entirely consistent with the phenomenon of Higgspersion of the resummed Dyson propagator proposed in \cite{Khoze:2017tjt,Khoze:2017lft}.
 Consider the Higgsplosion process \eqref{eq:1pH} with the initial state $\ket{1^*}$ being a highly virtual off-shell boson with $p^2=s$.
 The Higgsplosion rate corresponds to the particle decay width which is proportional to the imaginary part of the self-energy,

-where ${\cal R}_n(\sqrt{p^2})$ is the semiclassical prediction for the Higgsplosion rate, which becomes exponentially large above a certain energy scale $p^2\ge E_*^2$.
+where ${\cal R}_n^{\rm semicl}(\sqrt{p^2})$ is the semiclassical prediction for the Higgsplosion rate, which becomes exponentially large above a certain energy scale $p^2\ge E_*^2$.
 As in \eqref{eq:ggRnhg} and \eqref{eq:disp1gg} we have included on the right hand side of \eqref{eq:SigRnhg} the smearing effect of the test functions.

 The self-energy contribution in \eqref{eq:SigRnhg} can now be resummed to obtain the full Dyson propagator,